This page contains affiliate links. Full disclosure here.

 It’s Tension, Conflict, Suspense week, and today we’re looking at how Harlan Coben milks the tension, conflict, and suspense in No Second Chance.
-I guarantee that I did not pick up on all of his uses and manipulations, but here’s what I did spot:
+I guarantee that I did not pick up on all of his uses and manipulations, but here’s what I did spot:d

 Macrotension: No Second Chance is the story of Dr. Marc Seidman, who is shot in the opening scene.
 He wakes up 12 days later to learn that his wife was also shot and didn’t survive, and his daughter is missing.
 The Macrotension question that spans the whole of the novel is: What happened to his six month old daughter?

 Section Tension: Mr. Coben has several points of tension that span sections, but the main section tension follows the suspects and asks: Who did it?
 The first possible suspect is Dr. Seidman’s drug addict sister.
 When she’s found dead, Mr. Coben focuses us on a potential second suspect, a child actress and current has-been who’s working with an oaf.
-When their dialogue tells us they’re not the original kidnappers, we’re left wondering then who, who, who?
+When their dialogue tells us they’re not the original kidnappers, we’re left wondering, again, who, who, who?
 And Mr. Coben focuses us on a third suspect: Dr. Seidman’s old college girlfriend, an ex FBI agent who’s currently helping Dr. Seidman find his daughter (potentially putting the doc in danger–more tension).
 The old girlfriend didn’t do it either, but we’ll leave the real culprits to next week’s post about Setups and Payoffs, Foreshadowing and Reveals.

 Scene Tension: Here are some examples of how Mr. Coben does it.